-The National Centre for Writing is collaborating with Cove Park to offer a week-long residency for up to 5 literary translators this autumn.
+The National Centre for Writing in Norwich is collaborating with Tartu to offer a residency exchange for writers to explore the links between the two UNESCO cities of literature.

 We have previously organised residencies in partnership with a number of organisations, including the Nippon Foundation, the Elizabeth Kostova Foundation and the Arts Council of Korea.
 If you want to hear about future residency opportunities, please sign up to our newsletter below.